On Projective Representations of Finitely Generated Groups

 such that $G_i/G_{i-1}$ is cyclic.
 We use induction on $n$.
-For $n=1$, $G$ is cyclic, so the result is true.
-Now assume $n >1,$ and consider the cases, where $G_{n-1}$ does not have an abelian subgroup of finite index or $G_{n-1}$ has an abelian subgroup of finite index separately.
+The group $G$ is cyclic for $n=1$.
+So the result is true in this case.
+Now assume $n >1$.
+We consider the following cases separately: \begin{enumerate} \item[(a)] $G_{n-1}$ does not have an abelian subgroup of finite index. \item[(b)] $G_{n-1}$ has an abelian subgroup of finite index. \end{enumerate}

-First suppose that $G_{n-1}$ has no abelian subgroup of finite index.
+{\bf Case~(a):} First suppose that $G_{n-1}$ has no abelian subgroup of finite index.
 Hence by induction hypothesis $G_{n-1}$ has an infinite dimensional irreducible $\alpha$-representation.
-So by Lemma \ref{normalfdim}, $G$ has an infinite dimensional irreducible $\alpha$-representation and we are done.
+So by Lemma \ref{normalfdim}, $G$ has an infinite dimensional irreducible $\alpha$-representation and we are done.\\

-Now consider the case where $G_{n-1}$ has an abelian subgroup $K$ of finite index $q$.
-We shall construct a normal subgroup $L^{'}$ of $G$ which admits an infinite dimensional irreducible $\alpha$-representation.
-The construction of the subgroup $L^{'}$ is exactly as in the proof of \cite[Theorem 3.3]{Ha}, and we reproduce it here for the sake of completeness.
-However, for the construction of the representation we use previous results and arguments from \cite{Ha}.

-The $q$-th power of the elements of $G_{n-1}$, say $D$, is a characteristic subgroup of $G_{n-1}$ contained in $K$.
-Now $G_{n-1}/D$ is a finitely generated solvable group such that every element has finite order, so $G_{n-1}/D$ is a finite group.
-Also $D$ is abelian and normal in $G_n$.
-The torsion elements of $D$ form a finite group $E$, say of order $s$.
-Then consider $B$, the $s$-th power of elements of $D$, which is a free abelian group, normal in $G_n$ and of finite index in $G_{n-1}$.